JeroenKnoops/fsf2017/README.md

 How to share big data sets with f.e. beaker browser.

 ### Ehtereum
-Rating: XXXX
+Rating: :star: :star: :star: :star:

 Good explaination about the differences between blockchain and bitcoin.
 Notary example well explained

 ### Terraform
-Rating: XX
+Rating: :star: :star:

 Default terraform story with not much news.

 ### Migrating an existing service to serverless
-Rating: XX
+Rating: :star: :star:

 Default verhaal - Angry birds

 ### Defending the human network
-Rating: XXXX
+Rating: :star: :star: :star: :star:

 Good story about cyber security.
 About how the mood of a user is one of the weakest link.
 How you can trick people into clicking a bad links.
 Socially engineering.